abdullahselek/selek.tech/content/posts/static-vs-dynamic-quantization-in-machine-learning.md

 ### Use Cases of Static Quantization

-Static quantization is well-suited for scenarios where the input data distribution is known and can be captured accurately during the calibration phase.
+Static quantization is well suited for scenarios where the input data distribution is known and can be captured accurately during the calibration phase.
 It's commonly used in deploying models on edge devices where computational resources are limited.

 Here's a code sample demonstrating static quantization using PyTorch: